 The Training Team

 Since completing her MA, Susan has provided communications and conflict management training in various environments, including academic institutions in Israel and several successful global organizations.
 She is a certified mediator in the state of Maryland and is the lead trainer in the annual mediation workshop in the International Program in Conflict Resolution and Mediation at Tel Aviv University.
 Most recently, she laid the foundation for the internal communications activities at a leading global cyber security company based in Israel.
+Susan is currently working in Multiculural Leadership at AARP in Washington, DC.

 If you want to learn more about Susan Maishlish, she welcomes you to connect with her on LinkedIn.